kociolekt/alexa-command-line-skill/NOTES.md

 TODO:
 - what it is (commandline tool w nodejs)
+- talk about how it's useful in our environment (no need for backend)
 - what is supported (many providers examples)
 - how it works under the hood (uses cloud orcestrators show example)
 - what you can do with it (avaiable commands and what do they do)